andresesevilla/Timify/README.md

 **Throws**

 - `403` if the user is not logged in
+- `403` if the user is not the owner of this time entry
-- `404` If the logged in user doesn’t have a time entry with the given ID
+- `404` If time entry does not exist

 ## `PUT /api/entries/:entryId?` - Update a time entry